FarmBot/farmbot_os/docs/ENVIRONMENT.md

 ## Firmware Signing
 We Produce signed releases in PROD environment. export `PRIV_KEY_FILE` to be the private key file.

-## IO debugger
-If you want more verbose logs you can export `DEBUG_LOG`.
-This will cause (a lot of) messages to be displayed on the current tty.

 ## Mix Environment
 you can set `MIX_ENV=prod` or `MIX_ENV=dev` (default) to change the environment of the farmbot application.